-- 1. (a) Before enrolment, a candidate for the GDipTchg (Primary) shall have: - (i) completed a degree of a tertiary institution in New Zealand; - (ii) demonstrated through the assessment exercise the qualities necessary for a satisfactory teacher; and - (iii) been accepted by the Head of the School of Primary and Secondary Teacher Education as a candidate for the diploma. - (b) Requirement (a)(i) may be waived by the Head of School for a candidate who has adequate training and experience to proceed with the proposed course of study.
+- 1. (a) Before enrolment, a candidate for the GDipTchg (Primary) shall have: - (i) completed a degree of a tertiary institution in New Zealand; - (ii) demonstrated through the assessment exercise the qualities necessary for a satisfactory teacher; and - (iii) been accepted by the Associate Dean Primary and Secondary Teacher Education as a candidate for the diploma. - (b) Requirement (a)(i) may be waived by the Associate Dean for a candidate who has adequate training and experience to proceed with the proposed course of study.

 - 2. The course of study for the GDipTchg (Primary) shall comprise all of the courses included in the schedule to this statute. - 3.
 A candidate shall be enrolled for at least two trimesters and shall normally complete the requirements of the diploma within three years of first enrolling for it.
-The Head of School may extend this maximum period in special cases.
+The Associate Dean may extend this maximum period in special cases.
 A candidate who wishes to take a leave of absence from the programme requires the approval of the Head of School. - 4.
-The Head of School may cancel the enrolment of a candidate whose progress is unsatisfactory, including students who fail a mandatory teaching experience for the second time. - 5.
+The Associate Dean may cancel the enrolment of a candidate whose progress is unsatisfactory, including students who fail a mandatory teaching experience for the second time. - 5.
 Courses from the GDipTchg (Primary) statute are excepted from the Aegrotat Pass provisions in the Assessment Statute.
-In the event that a candidate is prevented from completing such a course by one of the circumstances specified in section 4.5 of that Statute, the candidate will be granted an extension to complete the assessment.
+In the event that a candidate is prevented from completing such a course by one of the circumstances specified in section 4.5 of that statute, the candidate will be granted an extension to complete the assessment.